david-matu/zurion_api_server/README.md

 # Zurion Technologies Web Test
-### By David May 5, 2024
+### By David May 21, 2025
 ____

 ### About
-This is a Contact Registry System that stores and manages contacts.
+This is a Contact Registry Java web application that offers both form-based and API to manage contacts.

-Additionally, it provides powerful and intuitive visualizations for the distributions of contacts based on their various characteristics.
+In this version, we have "advanced_contact" that has improvised security of the contacts by hashing phone numbers and masking the phone and name of the contacts.

+The API provides management interface to the client counterpart.
+API documentation can be downloaded [here](./ZurionTech-Web-APIs.postman_collection.json) and tested on an API client such as Postman.

 ### Technical Specs
 This is a Maven-based Java web application project utilizing JDBC, Servlets and JSPs, with the JSPs employing Bootstrap 5 CSS